What is the difference between Magnetic Therapy and Bio-Magnetic Therapy?

 Magnetic therapy and biomagnetic therapy are commonly confused terms that both use magnetic fields for therapeutic purposes.
 Both these independent techniques use similar static magnetic fields, which are generated by magnets that produce a constant, unchanging magnetic field.
 However, the approaches to treatment differ and the similarity ends there.

 Ordinary magnetic therapy uses magnets with one polarity intended to treat only one dysfunction.
 The north pole is considered to have a calming effect on the body and is often used to treat inflammation and pain.
 The south pole, on the other hand, is thought to have a stimulating effect and commonly used to promote healing.
 The magnetic fields used for this purpose are normally much smaller in size and range between 500 to 3,500 gauss.
 The magnets are applied for extended periods of time, hours or days, directly onto targeted areas of the body that show specific symptoms.
+Users can benefit from this therapy by applying spot magnets or wearing magnetic therapy jewelry, such as bracelets, rings, necklaces near the targeted area.

 Even Traditional Chinese Medicine (TCM) recognizes the healing benefits of both magnetic poles and each pole corresponds with the energies of Yin and Yang.
 The north pole (negative polarity) corresponds to the TCM definition of Yin, which is cooling, sedating, dispersing, clearing, eliminative and detoxifying.
 The south pole (positive polarity) corresponds to the Yang and is known for heating, stimulating, accumulating, building, and strengthening.